anthonytec2/webv2/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Hi, my name is Anthony Bisulco and I am a machine learning research engineer at [Samsung Research America](https://research.samsung.com/aicenter_ny) in the Samsung Artificial Intelligence Center(SAIC) NY working on robotics, machine learning and hardware systems.
+Previously, I was a graduate student in Electrical and Computer Engineer at [Cornell Tech(NYC)](https://tech.cornell.edu/).
+This website is devoted to my various personal projects and blog.
+My areas of interest are in [robotics](https://abisulco.com/visual_nav.html) , [machine learning](https://github.com/brendonwelsh/Machine-Learning-Final-Project), [biomedical imaging](https://abisulco.com/x-ray-imaging-pt1), optimization methods, parallel programming, computational accelerators and radar systems.
+If you have any feedback on the work in this portfolio, please feel free to contact me at arb426@cornell.ed

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.